Recently exhibited at: Lighthouse, Poole, Dorset, UK. 23 Nov 19 – 08 Jan 2020

 Still from the film: Lost – A journey through the fragile mind:

-Below, Still images from the installation: ‘Lost – A journey through the fragile mind’
+Above: Still image taken from the film ‘Lost – A journey through the fragile mind’

 ©Jacqueline M Byrne